awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ## Overview<a name="Appendix.OracleGoldenGate.Overview"></a>

 The GoldenGate architecture for use with Amazon RDS consists of three decoupled modules\.
 The source database can be either an on\-premises Oracle database, an Oracle database on an Amazon EC2 instance, or an Oracle database on an Amazon RDS DB instance\.
-Next, the GoldenGate hub, which moves transaction information from the source database to the target database, can be either an Amazon EC2 instance with Oracle Database and with GoldenGate installed, or an on\-premises Oracle installation\.
+You also work with a GoldenGate hub, which moves transaction information from the source database to the target database\.
+Your hub can be either of these:
++ An Amazon EC2 instance with Oracle Database and GoldenGate installed
++ An on\-premises Oracle installation\.

 You can have more than one Amazon EC2 hub, and we recommend that you use two hubs if you are using GoldenGate for cross\-region replication\.

-Finally, the target database can be either on an Amazon RDS DB instance, on an Amazon EC2 instance, or on an on\-premises location\.
+Your target database can be on either an Amazon RDS DB instance, an Amazon EC2 instance, or an on\-premises location\.

 GoldenGate on Amazon RDS supports the following common scenarios: